 - 2 handfuls chopped cilantro adjust to taste

 - 1 to 2 serrano peppers chopped (omit seeds for milder guacamole)

 - Slice and pit the avocados and use a spoon to scoop out the avocado flesh onto either a molcajete or a medium-sized bowl.
 Mash the avocado to desired consistency.
 Add a large pinch of sea salt and mix to well combine.
 Next mix in the tomato bits, then the onion, drizzle in the lime juice, mix in the cilantro and lastly add the chile pepper and mix until well combined.

 - Taste and adjust if desired.
-Serve straightway or place an avocado pit and/or cover with plastic wrap and store in the refrigerator until ready to serve.
+Serve straightaway or place an avocado pit and/or cover with plastic wrap and store in the refrigerator until ready to serve.
 Enjoy!

 There you have it amigos!
 See just how easy, quick it is to prepare your own authentic guacamole at home?!

-Tell me do you make you’re guacamole differently?
-Just please for the love of god don’t tell me peas go into it. (lol) Thanks for stopping by amigos, have a great day and happy cookin!
+Tell me do you make your guacamole differently?
+Just please for the love of God don’t tell me peas go into it. (lol) Thanks for stopping by amigos have a great day and happy cooking!